Software architecture: Software architecture recovery

 architecture erosion: implementation and maintenance decisions diverging from the envisioned architecture.
 Practices exist to recover software architecture as static program analysis.
-This is a part of subjects covered by the software intelligence practice.
+This is a part of the subjects covered by the software intelligence practice.

 Related fields

 Design

 Architecture is design but not all design is architectural.
 In practice, the architect is the one who draws the line between software architecture (architectural design) and detailed design (non-architectural design).
 There are no rules or guidelines that fit all cases, although there have been attempts to formalize the distinction.

 According to the Intension/Locality Hypothesis, the distinction between architectural and detailed design is defined by the Locality Criterion, according to which a statement about software design is non-local (architectural) if and only if a program that satisfies it can be expanded into a program that does not.
 For example, the client–server style is architectural (strategic) because a program that is built on this principle can be expanded into a program that is not client–server—for example, by adding peer-to-peer nodes.